 The new Academic Center will house several key programs and initiatives.

-The College of Business recently spearheaded the launch of the inaugural Saints Sustainability Celebration Day, bringing sustainability awareness to campus and prioritizing the effort in business course offerings.
+The Robert W. Plaster College of Business recently spearheaded the launch of the inaugural Saints Sustainability Celebration Day, bringing sustainability awareness to campus and prioritizing the effort in business course offerings.
 For more information, click HERE.

-The Center for Leadership, Entrepreneurship, & Innovation aspires to provide an incubator space for students, faculty, and staff to explore and test ideas before advancing them as initiatives within the University or in their communities.
+The Dr. Anthony ’65 and Geraldine ’66 Zembrodt Center for Entrepreneurship and Innovation aspires to provide an incubator space for students, faculty, and staff to explore and test ideas before advancing them as initiatives within the University or in their communities.
 Staff and faculty in the Center will encourage innovation and entrepreneurship and assist students and members to advance new business ideas from concept to implementation.